-The overall measurements for trading cards is pretty straightforward.
+The overall measurements for trading cards are pretty straightforward.
 However, as mentioned above there are a few other factors to consider when considering the dimensions of your cards.
 For instance, what size card sleeves you should be using and how to print proxy cards.
-As well as how to use card weight to assist in bulk buying and selling and why mtg card size is considered “standard.”
+As well as how to use weight to assist in bulk buying and selling and why Magic card size is considered “standard.”
 We have the questions to each of these questions and more.
 So, without further ado, let’s dive into it.

-Standard card sleeves are 2.5 x 3.5 inches (64 x 89 millimeters) in size.
+For MTG you need standard sleeves, which are 2.5 x 3.5 inches (64 x 89 millimeters) in size.
 Almost all card sleeves you see in stores will be this size.
 “Standard” in this sense refers to American-based trading card games.
 This also includes most sports cards.

 However, there are a few exceptions to this.
 With that said, card sleeves for Magic the Gathering and most other trading/collectible cards are all 2.5 x 3.5 inches.